 The said Share Purchase Agreement lapsed due to completion of the validity period andit was not extended any further.
 In view of the same your Company and Cube Highways havedecided not to pursue the transaction any further.

 There has been no change in the Subsidiaries and Associate Companies during the yearunder review.

 PERFORMANCE AND FINANCIAL POSITION OF SUBSIDIARIES & ASSOCIATE COMPANIES

-Members interested in obtaining a copy of the Annual Accounts of the Subsidiaries maywrite to the Company Secretary at your Company's Registered O3 ce.
+Members interested in obtaining a copy of the Annual Accounts of the Subsidiaries maywrite to the Company Secretary at your Company's Registered Office.
 The said Report is notreproduced here for the sake of brevity.

 MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANY WHICHHAVE OCCURRED BETWEEN THE END OF THE FINANCIAL YEAR OF THE COMPANY TO WHICH THE FINANCIALSTATEMENTS RELATE AND THE DATE OF THIS REPORT

-There is no such material change and commitment affecting the financial positionofyour Company which have occurred from the end of the Financial Year ended on March 312018 and the date of this Report.
+There has been no material change and commitment affecting the financial positionofyour Company which have occurred from the end of the Financial Year ended on March312020 and the date of this Report.

-At present the Authorized Capital of the Company is Rs.100 Crore (Rupees One HundredCrore) divided into 10 Crore (Ten Crore) Equity Shares of Rs.10 each.
+At present the Authorized Capital of the Company is Rs.100 Crores (Rupees One HundredCrore) divided into 100000000 (Ten Crores) Equity Shares of Rs.10 each.